Columbus Child Support Lawyers

 - Local income tax paid

-- Child support and spousal support payments from a previous marriage
+- Child support from other child not of this relationship and spousal support payments from a previous marriage

 - Automatic tax deductions for each child ($3950 in 2014)